EthanRudy/BigInt/README.md

 ```

 #### Get Digit Length
-Returns the number of digits in the [[Documentation#big Integer Documentation|big::Integer]].
+Returns the number of digits in the [big::Integer](#Default%20Constructor).
 This is the length of the string representation (minus the sign char).
 ##### Source:
 ```cpp
 unsigned int Integer::getDigitLength() {